9uant-brain/FET-Compressor-Build/README.md

 Second, I wanted a compressor versatile enough for both guitar and bass.
 For that, a dry/wet mix (parallel compression) is extremely useful.
 On bass, loud low frequencies can make a compressor clamp down so hard that the overall volume briefly dips after a strong note and then swells back — an audible “breathing” effect often called pumping.
 Blending in some dry signal keeps the original attack and reduces that dip-and-swell.

-For these reasons—mainly cost-effectiveness and control over the feature set—I decided to build a compressor myself.
+For these reasons —mainly cost-effectiveness and control over the feature set— I decided to build a compressor myself.
 I searched the internet for reference schematics and ultimately chose a design from PedalPCB as my starting point.

 ## Circuit overview